Home Culture 33 Businesses to Check Out in Hoboken’s Monroe Center for the Arts

 shaka bowl hoboken acai poke

-Açai, pitaya, and poké haven Shaka Bowl will have you fantasizing about your next vacay in just one bite.
-At the Monroe Center and Washington Street locations, they now serve coffee, brunch, and tacos — you have to try the buffalo shrimp.
-After founders Kiersten and Krista moved to Hawaii, they decided to open a healthy and delicious eatery inspired by their travels.
+Açai, pitaya, and poké haven Shaka Bowl will have locals fantasizing about their next vacation in just one bite.
+After founders Kiersten and Krista moved from Hawaii, they decided to open a healthy and delicious eatery inspired by their travels.
+At this spot, customers can also find coffee, brunch, and tacos.
+The HG team recommends the buffalo shrimp.

 View this post on Instagram